 Beach- Bal Masque

-Beethoven- Symphony no.7, Symphony no.8, Violin Concerto
+Beethoven- Symphony no.7, Symphony no.8, Violin Concerto, Coriolan Overture

 L. Boulanger- D'un Matin de Printemps